TokenYan233/Actions-OP_MyFirmware/README.md

 `Runs at 10:10 UTC on the 13th & 28th of every month.`

-> GeHua GHL-R-001 & Xiaomi MiWiFi Nano
+> :ghost: GeHua GHL-R-001 :ghost: Xiaomi MiWiFi Nano :ghost:
-:ghost:

 ------------